-Indicators, Targets & Strategies for the success of Our Economy Economy 2 - Employment planning, industrial reform & economic transition Indicators, Targets & Strategies for successful performance Directions of becoming Baseline data Top Priority Target/Strategy:Community engagement onintroduction of a social wageEcon02.04.02By 2024, in association with:• the nation-wide community Econ 3 A country where economic opportunity, growth & prosperity are equitably shared & living standards improve continuously for all.
-Australia is a signatory) stated among other things that: Everyone has the right to a standard of living adequate for the health and well- being of himself and of his engagement on establishment of a National Accord on Wealth, Welfare and Wellbeing as per Econ 4 A nation fairly raising & sharing its wealth.
-An economy with competitive & profitable family, including food, clothing, housing and medical care and necessary social services, and the Econ04.02, community engagement on the national plan for full Econ 6 Soc 6 public sector participation.
-A society of equals. right to security in the event of unemployment, sickness, disability, employment supported by a social wage as per Gov 2 A nation knowing & affirming decency. widowhood, old age or other lack of livelihood in Econ02.04, andpilot programs for Gov 3 A nation with avowed rights for all. circumstances beyond his control. community engagement on development of long term financial plans for federal revenues and spending as per Gov01.05, develop a draft policy for introduction of a social wage for all Australians using the model of the "Australian Income Security (AIS)" suggested by Ross Garnaut as a base for the design of the draft policy.
-By 2023, incorporate discussion of the draft design of a social wage or AIS into the consultation for establishment of a National Accord on Wealth, Welfare and Wellbeing, to ensure that a social wage is not introduced at the expense of recovery initiatives for participation of the public sector and taxpayers in Gov 9 A nation outlawing corporate greed & where private sector business practice & ethics serve the public good.
+Indicators, Targets & Strategies for the success of Our Economy yment planning g, industrial reform & e conomic transition Indicators, Targets & Strategies for successful performance In the Direc ctions of becoming Baseline data Top Priority Target/Strategy: Community engagement on introduction of a social wage Econ02.04.02 By 2022, in association with: • the nation-wide community engagement on establishment of an Accord on Wealth, Welfare and Wellbeing as per Econ04.02, Econ A eco gr eco sta co Econ A A sh Econ 6 co put country where conomic opportunity, rowth & prosperity are quitably shared & living andards improve ontinuously for all. nation fairly raising & naring its wealth. n economy with ompetitive & profitable ublic sector Australia is a signatory) stated among other things that: Everyone has the right to a standard of living adequate for the health and well- being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the community engagement on the National plan for full articipation. event of unemployment, sickness, disability, the National plan for full employment supported by a social wage as per Econ02.04, and Gov 2 A af society of equals. nation knowing & firming decency. nation with avowed widowhood, old age or other lack of livelihood in circumstances beyond his pilot programs for community engagement on development of long term financial plans for federal revenues and spending as per Gov01.05, develop a draft policy for introduction of a social wage for all Australians using the model of the "Australian Income Security (AIS)" suggested by Ross Garnaut as a base for the design of the draft policy.
+By 2023, incorporate discussion of the draft design of a social wage or AIS into the consultation for establishment of an Accord on Wealth, Welfare and Wellbeing, to ensure that a social wage is not introduced at the expense of recovery initiatives for participation of the public sector and taxpayers in rig A Co Gov 9 pr pr nation outlawing orporate greed & where rivate sector business ractice & ethics serve he public good. control.
 Prior to and since the Declaration, proponents of a means of protecting this right have supported the introduction of a social wage, otherwise variously called a "universal basic income", a "minimum income guarantee" or a "negative income tax".
 33 In 2021, Professor Ross Garnaut provided substantial arguments in favour of the introduction of an "Australian Income Security (AIS)" - in effect, a social wage in which all Australians (except those earning above \$250,000 or with net assets above \$2 million) would receive unconditionally \$15,000 per annum (non-taxable).
 This would be accompanied by a flatter taxation system (\$0.325 for all other income up to \$180,000).
 34